England

 London Bridge, Tower Bridge, Tower of London, London tourism

-But far from the caricatured gin bottle, the Warders are an elite force of men and women who have served a minimum of 22 years in the British forces.
+But far from the caricatured gin bottle, the Warders are an elite force of women and men who have served a minimum of 22 years in the British forces.
 Today’s contingent includes veterans of the Falklands War, Bosnia and Afghanistan, among other conflicts.
-And while the Tower of London website boasts, “They are happy to answer your questions about the Tower and are some of the most photographed guards in London!” the guard I spoke to seemed less than thrilled to be escorting noisy school children around the property in a red and blue outfit, after what I can only assume was an action-packed military career.
+While the Tower of London website boasts, “They are happy to answer your questions about the Tower and are some of the most photographed guards in London!”, the guard I spoke to seemed less than thrilled to be escorting noisy school children around the property, after what I can only assume was an action-packed career.
 He answered my questions politely, but I detected an air of longing for the “good old days” in his voice.

 Tower of London, Beefeater, Yeoman Warders, Elizabeth Around the World, London tourism